noahsscott/phonics-project/01-research/Resources/New Dolch List (NDL) 1.1.md

 ## 🔍 What is this resource?
 The New Dolch List (NDL) is a collection of high-frequency English vocabulary commonly used to teach children to read.
 It's an updated, evidence-based revision of the original Dolch sight words list (1936-1948), specifically designed for modern English usage and ESL learners.
 These words appear most frequently in children's books, educational materials, and media.
-Learning to recognise them automatically facilitates reading fluency and comprehension. **This list is used to create flashcards, select sight words for explicit teaching, and prioritise vocabulary instruction based on frequency data.**
+Learning to recognise them automatically facilitates reading fluency and comprehension.

-(!Idea: You are right about needing a very clear "purpose of this resource" and/or "how to use this resource" type sections.
-Can you have a try at creating those without adding too much bloat?)
+## 🎨 How can I use it?
+Use the NDL to:
+1. **Create flashcard sets** - Group sight words by frequency bands (1-100, 101-300, etc.) for systematic teaching
+2. **Complement phonics** - Effective instructions requires a mix of decodable phonics words AND sight words.
+3. **Assess competency** - When students know the top 315 sight words words, they can recognise ~78% of words in typical children's texts

-## 🎯 Why was it selected for this project?
+## 🎯 Why was it selected?
 - **Coverage**: Provides 90% coverage of children's written texts and even higher coverage for children's TV and YouTube videos
 - **Modern relevance**: Updated for contemporary English usage, unlike the original Dolch list from the 1940s
 - **ESL-friendly**: Specifically considers the needs of English as Second Language learners
 - **Data-driven**: Includes frequency data (SFI scores and per-million counts) enabling prioritised teaching
-- **Alignment**: Supports our dual approach of phonics instruction + sight word recognition for reading fluency
+- **Alignment**: Supports dual approach of phonics instruction + sight word recognition for reading fluency
 - **Hong Kong context**: Many of these high-frequency words are irregular and cannot be decoded phonetically, requiring explicit teaching for Cantonese L1 learners

 ## 📚 Research Basis
 - **Why frequency matters**: Children need to know at least 95% of words in a text to successfully guess meaning of unknown words from context (Nation & Waring, 1997)